WillBaumbach/willbaumbach.github.io/_posts/2018-03-18-Cod-Mw2Remastered.md

 ---
 layout: post
-title: Call of Duty: Modern Warfare 2 Remaster?
+title: Call of Duty Modern Warfare 2 Remaster?
 excerpt: A recent Amazon Italy posting has possibly leaked the existence and release of the next remastered Call of Duty!
 Let's talk about the details.
 categories: [Video Games]
 tags: cod leaks speculation